DantePillon/Simple-Chatty-Bot/README.md

 # SimpleChattyBot
-Revised version of my first programming project.
+Hi this is my revision of my first programming project using Jetbrains Academy.
+It is a simple chat bot.